The Ultimate Guide to Workout Timer Training

 Frequently Asked Questions

-Beginners: 4–6 rounds.
-Intermediate: 8–12 rounds.
-Advanced: 12–20 rounds.
-A full HIIT session should last 15–30 minutes of active work.
-More is not always better — high-quality intensity in fewer rounds outperforms low-intensity effort in many rounds.
+Beginners: 4-6 rounds.
+Intermediate: 8-12 rounds.
+Advanced: 12-20 rounds.
+The entire HIIT session must take 15-30 minutes of active activity.
+A lot is not necessarily a lot more - quality intensity of many rounds is more effective than low-intensity effort of many rounds.

-Can I use this for strength training rest periods?
+Can I apply this to the periods of strength training rest?